Nagendra1997/mesibo-documentation/conferencing.md

 ```

 ## 3. Creating the conference group
-Go to [mesibo dashboard](https://mesibo.com/console/#/dashboard)and choose the application created earlier(conference) and click on the `Settings` icon.
+Go to [mesibo dashboard](https://mesibo.com/console/#/dashboard) and choose the application created earlier(conference) and click on the `Settings` icon.
 Now click on `Groups` to open the groups page.

 To create a new group, click on the `+ NEW GROUP` button.
 Give a group name - example `ConferenceGroup` and click on `Create`.
 Your group with the name `ConferenceGroup` should now be created and be displayed in the table.
 Click on the edit icon, under actions.
 This will open the Group Settings page.